10 Common Travel Problems in the Dominican Republic & Fixes

 6. Getting Overcharged or Scammed

-Tourists in the Dominican Republic may get charged higher prices for taxis, souvenirs, and activities.
+You may get charged higher prices for taxis, souvenirs, and activities in the Dominican Republic.
 Some vendors take advantage of visitors who don’t know the local prices, and scams can happen if you're not careful.

 ✅ Negotiate & Agree on Prices Before Taking a Taxi